dtm2451/dittoSeq/Demuxlet-Vignette/README.md

 -	**`demux.SNP.summary()`** - Useful for checking if you have a lot of cells with very few SNPs.
 Creates a plot of the number of SNPs per cell that is grouped by individual lane by default.
 This function is a simple wrapper for DBPlot() function with var="demux.N.SNP" and with a number of input defaults are adjusted (such as group.by and color.by = "Lane" so that the grouping is done according to 'Lane' metadata.

--	Both of these work with the same object=DEFAULT shortcut as all other DittoSeq functions,
+-	Both of these work with the same object=DEFAULT shortcut as all other dittoSeq functions,

 Examples:

 ```
 library(Seurat)
-library(DittoSeq)
+library(dittoSeq)

 #Method1
 demux.SNP.summary(Seurat.object)